 Los Angeles County Public Works (LACPW) completed Phase 1 of habitat restoration implementation for the Devil's Gate Reservoir Habitat Restoration Project (Project) on February 13, 2020.
 Habitat restoration is being implemented to comply with the compensatory mitigation requirements in Conditions 3.1, 3.2, and 3.5 of the Lake or Streambed Alteration Agreement (LSAA) (Notification No. 1600-2015-0263-R5 dated March 21, 2017) executed between the California Department of Fish and Wildlife (CDFW) and the Los Angeles County Flood Control District.
 Two amendments to the LSAA were issued by the CDFW in response to modifications to the boundaries of the Project (dated July 17, 2018) and to address the proposed offsite mitigation component (dated July 16, 2018).
 The LSAA and the LSAA amendment for the onsite mitigation are included in Appendix A. Implementation of habitat mitigation for Phase 1 was conducted in mitigation areas DG-1, DG-1 WOUS, DG-2A, DG-2B, DG-3A, DG-4, DG-4B, DG-4C, and DG-5.
-A small portion of Phase 1 mitigation areas DG-1, DG-3A, DG-3B, and DG-4 were included in the temporary impacts around the perimeter of the Project and will be restored following the completion of the side slopes configuration.
-A small portion of DG-3A is being used for staging construction equipment and will be restored following the completion of the Project.
-DG-3B is an additional mitigation area added as a result of the legal settlement.
-Implementation of habitat mitigation was conducted according to the Final Habitat Restoration Plan (HRP) for the Project (dated November 2018), which addresses the impact areas associated with the Project and the onsite compensatory mitigation areas at the Project site (ECORP 2018).
-According to the HRP, onsite compensatory mitigation will include the creation, restoration, and enhancement of native habitats with the purpose of providing quality habitat for an abundance of wildlife including the least Bell's vireo (Vireo bellii pusillus), which is listed as endangered under the federal and California Endangered Species Acts and (CDFW 2018).
+A small portion of Phase 1 mitigation areas DG-1, DG-3A, and DG-4 were included in the temporary impacts around the perimeter of the Project and are actively being restored following the completion of the side slopes configuration.
+A small, unrestored portion of DG-3A is currently being used for staging of construction equipment and for maintenance access and will either be restored following the completion of the Project or will become a permanent access route for maintenance activities.
+In addition, the portion of DG-3A that surrounds Altadena Drain suffered major erosion during Year 3 and LACPW is working on design plans to redirect high intensity flows to the reservoir and repair the erosion.
+DG-3B is an additional mitigation area added as a result of the legal settlement and restoration of this area will be included in Phase 4 of restoration implementation.
+Implementation of habitat mitigation was conducted according to the Final Habitat Restoration Plan (HRP) for the Project (dated November 2018), which addresses the impact areas associated with the Project and the onsite compensatory mitigation areas at the Project site (ECORP 2018a).
+According to the HRP, onsite compensatory mitigation will include the creation, restoration, and enhancement of native habitats with the purpose of providing quality habitat for an abundance of wildlife, including the least Bell's vireo (Vireo bellii pusillus), which is listed as endangered under the federal and California Endangered Species Acts and (CDFW 2018).

-The Project, which includes an estimated initial removal of 1.7 million cubic yards (cy) of sediment to establish a Permanent Maintenance Area (PMA), will restore flood capacity and establish a reservoir management system to maintain the flood control capacity of the reservoir.
-Subsequently, annual maintenance and episodic maintenance will be conducted in the established PMA to remove accumulated sediment and to ensure continued flood control capacity.
+The Project, which included an initial removal of 1.3 million cubic yards of sediment to establish a Permanent Maintenance Area (PMA), has restored flood capacity and established a reservoir management system to maintain the flood control capacity of the reservoir.
+Subsequently, annual maintenance and episodic maintenance are being conducted and will continue to be conducted in the established PMA to remove accumulated sediment and to ensure continued flood control capacity.
 Removal of sediment will not occur outside of the boundaries of the PMA.

-This Year 2 Annual Monitoring Report has been prepared to address the onsite habitat mitigation requirements pursuant to the LSAA for the Project.
+This Year 3 Annual Monitoring Report has been prepared to address the onsite habitat mitigation requirements pursuant to the LSAA for the Project.
 This report documents the progress of onsite mitigation that the LACPW is responsible for implementing and maintaining for a period of five years for riparian habitats and ten years for upland habitat.
 Annual reports will be provided until established success criteria have been met and CDFW has deemed the mitigation successful.